With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 With the increased availability of low-cost LLU services, the cost of two ADSL connections may be little different from maintaining a single line with some suppliers.
 By using more than one ADSL line, you have the option of using lower-priced ADSL connections with smaller usage allowances (by spreading usage across multiple connections).

 For more information, please read our dedicated Multiple ADSL Connections to Increase Broadband Speed page.
-With bonding services available from Sharedband and Evolving Networks, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.
+With ADSL bonding services available from companies such as Evolving Networks, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.

 Please get in touch!